 Research Internship in Restorative, Prosthetic and Implant Dentistry

-The Division of Restorative Science and Prosthodontics at The Ohio State University College of Dentistry offers a formalized educational experience for dentists who are on academics or considering an advanced training/academic career.
+The Division of Restorative and Prosthetic Dentistry at The Ohio State University College of Dentistry offers a formalized educational experience for dentists who are on academics or considering an advanced training/academic career.

 The Research Internship in Restorative, Prosthetic and Implant Dentistry is considered a "continuing education" course and a tuition fee is required to attend.
 Interns do not receive graduate school credit but will receive a certificate of attendance upon completion of the program.